 We’ll also explain what you need to do if your dog eats these fruits including how to make your dog vomit.

-Why Is There Confusion About Grape & Raisin Ingestion Causing Toxicity?
+Why Is There Confusion About Grape & Raisin Toxicity In Dogs?

-Grapes and raisins are an extremely common snack either eaten on their own or mixed into other food products such as bread and cakes increasing the risk of exposure.
+For humans, grapes and raisins are extremely common snacks either eaten on their own or mixed into other food products such as bread and cakes increasing the risk of exposure.

 While completely safe for humans, sadly the same can’t be said for our dogs.